JeremyBrent/stock_market_analyzer/README.md

 We should also implement a more sophisticated metric for measuring the performance of the FSA models.
 Currently, we are only using a raw accuracy.

+# The Code Base
+Given the timeframe of the project, I put together a small, end-to-end project.
+Some of these end to end features include unittests, CICD with Github actions, and environment creation with Make and requirements.txt.

+With more time, some things I would build upon would be, expanding unittest portfolio would need to build out, and further developing the Github actions if we were deploying this model as a service